Chelsea Vowel

-Chelsea Vowel, who often writes as âpihtawikosisân (Cree syllabics: ᐋᐱᐦᑕᐃᐧᑯᓯᓵᐣ, /cr/, i.e., Métis, lit. "half-son"), is a Métis writer, and lawyer from near Lac Ste.
-Anne, Alberta, whose work focuses on language, gender identity, and cultural resurgence.
+Chelsea Vowel, who often writes as âpihtawikosisân (Cree syllabics: ᐋᐱᐦᑕᐃᐧᑯᓯᓵᐣ, /cr/, i.e., Métis, lit. "half-son"), is a Métis writer and educator from near Lac Ste.
+Anne, Alberta, Canada, whose work focuses on language, gender identity, and cultural resurgence.
 She has been published in the Huffington Post, The National Post, and The Globe and Mail.

 Co-host of the podcast Métis in Space and runner of the IndigenousXca Twitter account, Vowel has been noted as a "prominent and respected Métis blogger" and "one of the most visible of [the] new generation" of Métis intellectuals.

 As of 2023, Vowel is a Cree language instructor at the University of Alberta. as well as a mother, author, and podcaster.

 Education and personal life

 Vowel received a Bachelor in Education degree from the University of Alberta in 2000.
 After graduating, she taught in Inuvik, Northwest Territories, before returning to graduate with Bachelor of Law degree in 2009.

 After completing her law degree, she moved to Montreal, where she worked with Inuit youth who were in the foster care system, including those sentenced under the Youth Criminal Justice Act.
 She currently holds a BEd, LLB, and MA.

 As per Vowel's personal website and pertaining to her personal life, she is currently working as a Cree language instructor at the Faculty of Native Studies at her alma mater, the University of Alberta She is a podcaster, vlogger, academic, writer, and the mother of 6 children.